pingcap/docs/dev/reference/tools/data-migration/manage-tasks.md

  # Encrypts the database password according to the encryption method provided by DM; used in DM configuration files.
  -encrypt string
        encrypt plaintext to ciphertext
- # The dm-master access address. dmctl interacts with dm-master to complete task management operations.
+ # The DM-master access address. dmctl interacts with dm-master to complete task management operations.
  -master-addr string
        master API server addr
  -rpc-timeout string